Difference Between Share Transfer and Transmission of Share

 For international investors, acquiring shares in Tanzania is not just a paperwork exercise.
 Common challenges include:

 Case Example: Eden Law Chambers recently assisted a European investor acquiring a 40% stake in a Tanzanian private company.
-Due diligence revealed complications, several shares were unpaid, and the Articles of Association were unclear on whether such shares carried voting rights or how outstanding balances could be handled.
-This created uncertainty over the investor’s influence and participation in company governance.
+During due diligence, we identified complications, including unpaid shares and unclear provisions in the Articles regarding voting rights and outstanding balances.

 We advised on and oversaw an amendment of the Articles, ensuring only fully paid shares carried voting rights and setting clear procedures for unpaid balances.
 After restructuring, we prepared and executed the Sale Agreement and Share Transfer Instrument, obtained TRA tax clearance, and filed with BRELA.